tlapinsk/byte-data-insights/README.md

 Note: The second script utilizes a `copy_from` method instead of inserting the data.
 This is the recommended solution for loading data from a CSV file into Postgres using psycopg2.

 **Table Design**
 Example of potential design around the `items_purchased` table.
-Exemplifies highly extensible model that is possible and great potential for data analysis.
+This exemplifies a highly extensible model and shows great potential for further data analysis.

 ![alt text](https://github.com/tlapinsk/byte-data-insights/blob/master/assets/Table%20Design.png "Table Design Diagram")